Joseph Wharton: Personal life

-Wharton is the grandfather of the publisher Joseph Wharton Lippincott, great-grandfather to the publisher Joseph Wharton Lippincott Jr. and the great-great-great-grandfather of former UCLA and Miami Dolphins quarterback Josh Rosen.
+Wharton is the grandfather of the publisher Joseph Wharton Lippincott, great-grandfather of the publisher Joseph Wharton Lippincott Jr., and the great-great-great-grandfather of former UCLA and Arizona Cardinals quarterback Josh Rosen.

 Legacy

 In 1908, Wharton granted a 25 acre plot of forested land to the city of Philadelphia for the creation of a park.
 In 1954, the Wharton family sold his vast Pinelands properties in South Jersey to the state of New Jersey, which now form the core of Wharton State Forest.

 In 1981, a Joseph Wharton 18-cent commemorative postal stamp designed by Rudolph de Harak, was issued to commemorate the 100th anniversary of the founding of the Wharton School.

 In 1997, Wharton was inducted into the National Mining Hall of Fame.

 The borough of Wharton, New Jersey, originally known as Port Oram, was renamed in his honor.